 July 1, 2022 — Friday

-XRF test results for the 2-cup clear glass measuring cup (by CuttleLab) pictured (purchased in 2022 off of Amazon.)
+XRF test results for the 2-cup clear glass measuring cup (by CuttleLab) pictured (purchased in 2022 from Amazon).
 Affiliate link: https://amzn.to/3NuXq0B

-My husband LOVES this measuring cup [he has been using it for measuring out the just-boiled water for my morning coffee]!
-He says he loves that it has permanent markings that are molded into the glass [rather than the usual painted markings other brands use — paints which consistently test positive for unsafe levels of either Lead or Cadmium, painted markings can tend to wear off over time!].
-He also thinks it’s really great that it has a cute little citrus juicer to go on top of it — AND that the juicer actually works (so many glass citrus juicers are not quite sharp enough to be useful!)
+My husband LOVES this measuring cup (he has been using it for measuring out the just-boiled water for my morning coffee)!
+He says he loves that it has permanent markings molded into the glass (rather than the usual painted markings other brands use — paints which consistently test positive for unsafe levels of either Lead or Cadmium on markings that tend to wear off over time!).
+He also thinks it’s really great it has a cute little citrus juicer to go on top of it — AND that the juicer actually works (so many glass citrus juicers are not quite sharp enough to be useful!).

 Full reading set (on flat bottom of cup)

 - Lead (Pb): non-detect